-Nominations for the Board of Directors will come from all current members of denhac in good standing.
+- Nominations for the Board of Directors may come from any current member of denhac in good standing.

-Members who are nominated for the Board of Directors must state acceptance of such nomination, previous to the election in which they have been nominated, to be eligible to serve on the Board.
+- Members who are nominated for the Board of Directors must state acceptance of such nomination, before the end of the nominations period, to be eligible to serve on the Board.